Jovi-Wong/comp536/homework1/hw1.md

 ### Task 2

 The output of the above program shows that the "f1" is ahead of "f2" every time.
 I have tested this program for 5 times and results always share the same pattern.
+The following figure is part of the final output.

 ![task1_out](C:\Users\13503\OneDrive\COMP536(cloud)\homework\homework1\task1_out.PNG)